 The young Oscar was educated at home until he was nine years old and became fluent in French and German.
 He was then installed in Portora Royal School in Enniskillen where he obtained a royal scholarship which gave him entry to Trinity College in 1874.

 Wilde read classics until 1874.
-In his first year he came first in his class, his second year he a scholarship in competitive examination and his third year finals he won the Berkeley Gold Medal which was Trinity’s highest award for Greek.
-He then went on to win a demyship , a scholarship particular to Magdalen College Oxford.
+In his first year he came first in his class, in his second year he won a scholarship in a competitive examination, and in his third-year finals, he won the Berkeley Gold Medal which was Trinity’s highest award for Greek.
+He then went on to win a demyship, a scholarship particular to Magdalen College Oxford.

 The Work of Wilde

 In 1884, during one of his short visits to Dublin Wilde ran into Constance Lloyd whom he had first met in London in 1881.
 He proposed to her and they married in London in May.
-She had a yearly stipend of £250 from her father Harold, a wealthy Queens Counsel .
+She had a yearly stipend of £250 from her father Harold, a wealthy Queens Counsel.
 The couple went on to have two sons, Cyril and Vyvyan.
-The next few years Oscar supported his family by writing prose for magazines and newspapers along with his poetry and plays.
-In 1888 Oscar was also to write in defence of Charles Stewart Parnell who had been falsely accused of complicity in the Phoenix Park murders (1882) of Lord Frederick Cavendish Chief Secretary of Ireland and the Permanent Under Secretary for Ireland T.H.Burke.
+In the next few years, Oscar supported his family by writing prose for magazines and newspapers along with his poetry and plays.
+In 1888 Oscar was also to write in defense of Charles Stewart Parnell who had been falsely accused of complicity in the Phoenix Park murders (1882) of Lord Frederick Cavendish Chief Secretary of Ireland and the Permanent Under-Secretary for Ireland T.H.Burke.
 Parnell was libeled by the Times.